RHay6868/pz-mods-spiffo-suit-more-colors/README.md

 Do not copy, modify, redistribute, or repackage this mod without **explicit permission** from the creator.
 This includes distribution on or off Steam, inclusion in other mods or modpacks, or modified versions.

-> This item may only be published on Steam through an account with the name **Mackus103**.
-> If no permission is granted, this mod must be treated as being **on lockdown** — no alterations or forks are permitted.

-© 2022–2023 Mackus103

 **Workshop ID**: 2792074336
 **Mod ID**: SpiffoSuitsColors